-- Individuals who know your work style and work performance. - Current or previous supervisors, teachers, counselors, coaches or anyone who can speak about your character, skills and worth ethic. - References should NOT be family members or friends. - Select people who have known you for at least three months the longer the better.
+- Individuals who know your work style and work performance. - character, skills and worth ethic. - References should NOT be family members or friends. - Select people who have known you for at least three months the longer the better.

 Preparing a Professional Reference Page